jamesrw94/UoB_group_project/UX_Design/README.md

 ![](https://raw.githubusercontent.com/jamesrw94/UoB_group_project/main/UX_Design/FunBehavioralMindset.png)

-Having hypothetical users allowed have a user-focused design, and allowed us to plan higher level prototypes around these users.
+Having hypothetical users in mind allowed us to develop with a user-focused design in mind, allowing us to plan higher fidelity prototypes and later, the actual application around these users.

 ### User Story